 Launched by the city’s Wellness team in July 2016, the program offers city employees Fitbit activity trackers free of charge to use and participate in wellness challenges.
 Once participants receive their Fitbit, they can download the Fitbit app and sync their trackers to their smartphones.
 The Fitbit app allows users to set health goals and track exercise, calories, water intake and sleep.

 The city’s Fitbit Corporate Platform started in January 2017 and allows the Wellness team to track employees’ activity and motivate them through Fitbit challenges.
+Currently, more than 300 Fitbits across seven city deparmtenst are atthaced to the platform.

 Challenges fuel motivation for change